bodi000/maintenance/account_asset_maintenance/README.rst

 #.
 Go to *Accounting > Purchases > Vendor Bills*.
 #.
 Create a new bill.
 #.
 Create one invoice line.
 #.
-Select an asset category with an equipment category filled.
+Select an asset profile with an equipment category filled.
 #.
 Validate the invoice.
 #.
 A new page called "Equipments" will appear with the auto-created equipments.
 #.
 An equipment will created per each quantity indicated in the invoice line.